DIY VPN access point

 1 Flash a router

-• ExpressVPN supports a custom VPN app on certain routers.
+ExpressVPN supports a custom VPN app on certain routers.

-• BlackVPN has good documentation on how you would use DD-WRT firmware to enable privacy on their system.
+BlackVPN has good documentation on how you would use DD-WRT firmware to enable privacy on their system.

 2 Pre-rolled VPN router

 Gradually becoming more affordable although still expensive because decent modern routers are still remarkably expensive.
 If you trust the vendors, this might be a viable option.
 Techradar reviews some options.
-Flashrouters reconfigures third party routers (affiliate link); Their surcharge is small; It is hard to imagine beating their total price unless you value your labour at nothing or work as a network tech and flash routers all day or something.
+Flashrouters reconfigures third-party routers (affiliate link); Their surcharge is small; It is hard to imagine beating their total price unless you value your labour at nothing or work as a network tech and flash routers all day or something.

 3 Make a spare laptop into a VPN access point

-Any linux machine with wifi can be a wireless access point—even, or especially, a crappy old spare laptop too slow for anything else.
-This is typically cheaper than buying fancy router and even a crappy laptop is faster than most routers, although with worse antennae.
+Any Linux machine with wifi can be a wireless access point—even, or especially, a crappy old spare laptop too slow for anything else.
+This is typically cheaper than buying a fancy router and even a crappy laptop is faster than most routers, although with worse antennae.
 If you want to understand what you are doing here without doing a whole IT degree, the smoothest theoretical intro I have found is Carla Schroder’s Linux Networking cookbook, (although it is no longer a practical intro because it came out more than a decade ago) and there are various explanations on the theory of netfilter.
-Also Jim Salter’s rant that routers are terrible computers for the price, in the form of a HOWTO, is kinda interesting.
-You can even configure this whole things with a GUI on recent ubuntu.
+Also, Jim Salter’s rant that routers are terrible computers for the price, in the form of a HOWTO, is kinda interesting.
+You can even configure this whole thing with a GUI on recent Ubuntu.
 It seems that a minimally decent computer with a good antenna would be a better value proposition and also easier for idiots like me who want to plug in a keyboard or such.
 Nitty-gritty-I-don’t-care-why-tell-me-how intros?
 See this grumpy but simple and acclaimed stackoverflow answer.
 There are some wrinkles.

 4 Single-board-computer VPN access points

 One can do this especially economically using a single board computer such as the Raspberry Pi, which even out-of-the-box has respectable wireless performance.
 This seems like a good idea when you first think of it.
 My, you think, that will use little power and require little space and I can keep the computer stuck to the ceiling somewhere and that will be fine.
-In practice it has been much more difficult for me since the reason that the computer is so tiny and efficient is that it has no screen or keyboard, and inevitably something breaks down in the network stack and I need a screen and keyboard attached to diagnose it and they are both really hard to attach to a tiny computer stuck to the ceiling.
+In practice, it has been much more difficult for me since the reason that the computer is so tiny and efficient is that it has no screen or keyboard, and inevitably something breaks down in the network stack and I need a screen and keyboard attached to diagnose it and they are both really hard to attach to a tiny computer stuck to the ceiling.
 Many hours have I lost in diagnosing a problem, thinking it was fixed forever and then the moment I put the raspberry pi somewhere inconvenient, everything falls apart.
 This is the nature of networking problems in general, of course.

 There is a hard limit of 7 clients for a raspberry pi in access point mode, which is not many for a modern IoT household.